 The intensification of the Russian offensive in Ukraine is having devastating consequences for people across the country.
 More than 2,000,000 people – mostly women and children – have fled to Poland, Hungary, Moldova, Romania, Slovakia and beyond to escape violent conflict.
-UN humanitarian agencies are on the ground and ready to increase support in what is a rapidly evolving and grave refugee emergency.

 Even though Ukraine has been striving for improved democracy, rule of law, respect for human rights, and equality since its independence in 1991, the turbulent events of the past six years, especially the integration of the Crimean Peninsula into Russia and the seizure of parts of the Donetsk and Luhansk regions in eastern Ukraine by pro-Russian separatists, left the country in a critical, highly unstable situation.